-- To make the vegan peanut butter cups, use a chocolate mold or cupcake liners.
+- To assemble the vegan peanut butter cups, use a chocolate mold or cupcake liners.
 Add just enough chocolate to the mold or cupcake liners to just cover the bottom.

 - Take a piece of the peanut butter dough and form a disc that is just smaller than the mold so that there is room for chocolate to go around the edges.
 Pop the peanut butter discs into each mold.